tarantool/doc/doc/platform/ddl_dml/performing_migrations_tt.rst

         $ tt replicaset vshard bootstrap myapp

-Now the cluster is ready.

 ..  _centralized_migrations_tt_write:

 Writing migrations
 ------------------

-To perform migrations in the cluster, you should write them in Lua and publish to etcd.
+To perform migrations in the cluster, write them in Lua and publish to the cluster's etcd configuration storage.

 Each migration file must return a Lua table with one object named ``apply``.
 This object has one field -- ``scenario`` -- that stores the migration function: